jfmdev/strapi-nextjs-app/readme.md

 ## Frontend

-The backend code is on the `/front` folder and is implemented using [Next.js](https://nextjs.org/).
+The frontend code is on the `/front` folder and is implemented using [Next.js](https://nextjs.org/).

 ### Running locally

+To run the frontend, you first need to create a `.env` file in the `/front` directory.
+This file should specify the URL where the backend is running and provide an access token (which can be obtained from the Strapi administration panel).

-To run the backend you can use the `dev` command from Next.js:
+After setting up the `.env` file, you can start the frontend using the Next.js `dev` command:

 ```bash
 cd front